 Your COVID-19 reason must prevent you safely joining your scheduled departure and will take into account current applicable UK Government, your nationality’s government and/or destination government coronavirus guidance.

-For the purposes of these terms a “COVID-19 reason” is either a confirmed diagnosis of COVID-19 within 30 days prior to departure or an order, via the NHS’s track & trace team, to self-isolate due to contact with a person who has, or may have, COVID-19.
+For the purposes of these terms a “COVID-19 reason” is either a confirmed diagnosis of COVID-19 within 30 days prior to departure or an order to self-isolate due to contact with a person who has, or may have, COVID-19.

-The Free Flexible Booking offer is valid on new bookings only for 2021 or 2022 made by the 31 May 2021 and can only be used once.
-Transfers from a 2020 booking, plus flight upgrades are excluded.
+The Free Flexible Booking offer is valid on new bookings only for 2021 or 2022 made by 30 June 2021 and can only be used once.
+Transfers from a 2020 booking are excluded.

 New 2021 Bookings:

-This offer allows your new 2021 booking to be amended for free up to 45 days prior to departure.
+This offer allows your new 2021 booking to be amended for free up to 45 days prior to travel departing after 1 September.
 A 2021 booking cancelled 45 days or more before departure must be re-booked within 7 days, otherwise normal cancellation charges will apply.
-For amendements and cancellations within 44 days of departure, normal cancellation charges will apply.
+For amendments and cancellations within 44 days of departure, normal cancellation charges will apply.

 New 2022 Bookings: